ruro122020/Libraries-App/README.md

 To start using this application:

-Fork and Clone this repo.
+Fork and Clone this repo in your terminal

 CD to the directory